Governor Hochul provides Tuesday coronavirus update

 |Statewide

-Yesterday, 48* total new deaths from 4/15 to 4/18 were reported due to COVID-19, bringing the total to 55,315*.
+Yesterday, 14 total new deaths were reported due to COVID-19, bringing the total to 55,408.
 A geographic breakdown is as follows, by county of residence:

 |County